cpham24/CS3337/README.txt

-this is the stuff that makes our program run
+this is the stuff that makes our program run.